celestinhermez/pytorch_image_classifier/README.md

 This project exemplifies how to build an image classifier using PyTorch.
-The main files include at a development notebook, with detailed steps to pre-process images, train a network, save it and use it for predictions; and a Python app which can be run from the command line to train a neural network on any dataset of images.
+The main files include at a development notebook, with detailed steps to pre-process images, train a network, save it and use it for predictions; and a Python app which can be run from the command line to train a neural network on any dataset of images and then use a trained network to make predictions.

 The idea is to make it easy for anyone to build their own image classifier with very high accuracy.
 This repository has two main objectives: